 - Not to use long-tail phrases

-- Not to repeat the keywords that are already in title
+- Not to repeat the keywords that are already in the title

 Along with the description, you also have to use them in your app’s title very carefully to ensure it is related to users’ searches.
 Before you publish your app, it is also crucial to check your app store’s rules and guidelines to avoid any surprises later on.

-This is the first and most important thing your users will remember about your mobile app or game.
+This is the first and most important step in the mobile application development process.
+Your users will remember your mobile app or game by a certain name.
 So, make sure you nail its creation with the right math.

 All in all, your app title should be: